malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ###For loop

 Most often we carry out the same task repeatedly to extract/update information, for example reading each items in list or dict or reading several files of same file format.
-This can be easily done by `for-loops` or `for ... in ...:` statement is the most powerful way to tackle the repeated tasks.
+This can be easily done by `for` loops` or `for ... in ...:` statement is the most powerful way to tackle the repeated tasks.

 Example - 1